- 1 Introduction

 The Orange disaster, 1963

-Andy Warhol had a unique way of making distressing images into something that is pleasing to the eye by adding colors, in this case, orange tint, which reduces the somber mood.
-While the resulting images have some tones of brightness and happiness, still some viewers find them disturbing.
+Andy Warhol had a unique way of making distressing images into something pleasing to the eye by adding colors, in this case, orange tint, which reduces the somber mood.
+While the resulting images have some tones of brightness and happiness, some viewers still find them disturbing.

 The reason behind the replication of images is to have them inscribed in the minds of the viewers for as long as possible.
 But the Orange disaster had a major deeper meaning.
 It was Andy Warhol’s way of voicing his opinions on capital punishment, which he was totally against.

 Tuna Fish Disaster, 1963

-The repetition of the image of two women who died from eating tuna fish, alongside them the tuna cans.
-This portrayed the idiosyncrasies of American retailers who vowed to protect consumers from harmful products.
+The repetition of the image of two women who died from eating tuna fish, alongside the tuna cans, portrayed the idiosyncrasies of American retailers who vowed to protect consumers from harmful products.
 Each subject displays the symbols of unremarkable suburban life and smiles in the images that carry no indication of their tragic fate.

 The painting shows that disasters like Tuna Fish can happen to any human being at any time.
 Andy Warhol replicates the image to ensure that it is etched on the memories of viewers for a long time.
 It also captures the imagination of the viewer and makes them think deeply about the painting.